EllyC20/The-BookStore-MS4/README.md

  **When viewing the wireframes there are some changes that should be noted, they are detailed below.**

+ * Initally the log in / register functionality was supposed to be an expanding form from the side of the viewport, throughtout development this didn't feel intuitive or what users are used it.
+Having forms users can visit to register / log in follows a conventional way of providing these features.
+ * The contact page was going to be a modal, however as the contact page evolved to contain a newsletter subscription a modal was no longer suitable.
+ * On the homepage there was due to be a "recently added" section displaying the most recently added products.
+However due to time constraints and too large of a project scope, this was not completed.
+This could be a future feature.
+ * The "quick shop" button on product page was not implemented as it did not visually look good and made the page feel too "busy".

 <span id="surface"></span>

 ### 5.Surface